- An Intro to School Support Services

 Free or Reduced Price School Lunch Program

 The U.S. Department of Agriculture offers free and reduced priced lunches to students who qualify and attend Department of Defense schools.
 Elibility is determined by income.
 Click eligibility guidelines to see if your child qualifies for this program, note Okinawa follows Alaska guidelines.
 Guidelines are subject to change.
 Apply online.

 Since military families frequently move from one place to the next, Tutor.com is custom fit for military kids.
 You get an expert tutor whenever you need help, and you work one-on-one with your tutor in their online classroom on your specific problem until it's done.
 You never need to make an appointment.
 Subjects include: math, science, social studies, writing, standardized test prep, language, and much more.

 Teen centers and schools have unique ways of welcoming new students.
 Some have new student orientations while others have student-led welcoming committees.
 Ask what programs they have to help your child transition smoothly into their new community.
-Here is a high school youth sponsorship program that Department of Defense schools offers new students.
+For more information on Youth Sponsorship, go here.

 On-Campus Behavioral Health Counseling

 DoD Education Activity (DoDEA) schools have Military & Family Life Consultants (MFLC) readily available on campus to support students and their family members.
 The MFLC program provides non-medical short term, situational problem-solving counseling.

 School Advisory Committee (SAC)